-LuaScript
+LuaScript (Optional) The name of a Lua script that determines whether two records are considered identical.
+For more information, see Write a Lua Script for an

-(Optional) The name of a Lua script that determines whether two records are considered identical.
-For more information, see Write a Lua Script for an ESP Engine, on page 251.
-If this parameter is set, HPE Media Server uses the Lua script to determine whether records are identical, regardless of the PredicateType parameter setting.
+ESP Engine, on page 266.

 For more information about these parameters, including the values that they accept, refer to the HPE Media Server Reference.